 1. The school’s code of conduct extends to the electronic world.

-- Technology will not be used to harass or bully others.
+- Technology will not be used to harass, bully or disrespect anyone.

 - Technology will not be used to steal or borrow intellectual work.